 The visualization helps to prompt managers and employers to examine their staff from a diversity standpoint.
 Should similar issues be noticed in their workplaces, it can be beneficial for employers to put thought into why this might be the case.

 Does a lack of representation stem from a lack of diversity in the local area?
 Or could your business be doing more to attract employees from different backgrounds?

 Often barriers can exist to individuals entering a workplace that aren’t immediately obvious to those who have not walked in that person’s shoes.
 Assess what your office might look like from someone else’s point of view.

 Are there facilities for religious people to pray?
 Would a disabled person be able to navigate it without substantial changes being made?
 It’s important to consider these things when expanding your team.

 2011 Census data from the Office of National Statistics was used to undertake the study.
-Nine different points were analysed.
+Nine different points were analyzed.